Products of curves as ball quotients: Introduction

 \item[$\star$] the blowup of an abelian surface at any finite number of points

 \item[$\star$] blowups of all bielliptic surfaces except one class (the one associated with $\bbZ / 6$) at sufficiently many points

 \end{itemize} The del Pezzo cases are covered by Deligne--Mostow orbifolds \cite[Thm.\ 4.1]{KLW}.
 For products of higher-genus curves, see Remark \ref{rem:Higherg}.
-For the remaining cases, note that if $Y$ is the underlying analytic space for a ball quotient orbifold, then any \'etale covering of $Y$ also naturally a ball quotient orbifold.
+For the remaining cases, note that if $Y$ is the underlying analytic space for a ball quotient orbifold, then any \'etale covering of $Y$ is also naturally a ball quotient orbifold.
 The example in \S \ref{sec:Ex2} is an abelian surface blown up at one point, and the proof of Theorem \ref{thm:Kodaira} does the same for blowups of bielliptic surfaces.
 Appropriate \'etale covers give examples blown up at more points.
 The proof of Theorem \ref{thm:Kodaira} only constructs ball quotient orbifold structures on \emph{singular} K3 and Enriques surfaces, and these are the only cases in Kodaira dimension zero where this paper does not answer Question \ref{qtn:Gromov} using a dominant holomorphic map.

 An example of a ball quotient orbifold structure on a smooth K3 surface was constructed in unpublished work of Naruki \cite{Naruki}; see also \cite[\S 4.4]{Hunt}.
-Combining this example with other examples from this paper leads to the following result, proved at the conclusion of \S \ref{sec:Kodaira}, which completely answers Farb's variant of Question \ref{qtn:Gromov} in Kodaira dimension zero.
+Combining Naruki's example with previously-known abelian examples, then applying the arithmeticity results of this paper described later in this introduction, proves the following result, which completely answers Farb's variant of Question \ref{qtn:Gromov} in Kodaira dimension zero.

-\begin{thm} Every minimal smooth projective surface of Kodaira dimension zero is smoothly dominated by a compact ball quotient. \end{thm}
+\begin{thm} Every minimal smooth projective surface of Kodaira dimension zero is smoothly dominated by a compact arithmetic ball quotient. \end{thm}

+Moreover, every simply connected $4$-manifold is dominated by the product of a torus with a higher-genus Riemann surface \cite{Branched}.
+The above results combine with this to give the following.

+\begin{thm} Every simply connected $4$-manifold is smoothly dominated by a compact arithmetic ball quotient. \end{thm}

 As for Question \ref{qtn:Gromov} in higher Kodaira dimension, general type surfaces seem out of reach at the moment.
 However the Kodaira dimension one case seems quite reasonable.
 Surfaces of Kodaira dimension one all admit elliptic fibrations \cite[Prop.\ IX.2]{Beauville}, Theorem \ref{thm:Main} covers trivial fibrations, and Theorem \ref{thm:Kodaira} adds bielliptic surfaces.
 Thus the essential step in answering Question \ref{qtn:Gromov} for surfaces Kodaira dimension one is to answer the following question asked by Benson Farb.